 Bo Innovation is helmed by Chef Alvin Leung who created a style of cooking he likes to call “X-treme Chinese Cuisine”.

 We had the lunch set menu and some extras like this molecular “xiao long bao”.
 Instead of dumpling wrapper, they use algae jelly topped with a strip of preserved ginger to create this molecular version.

 This suckling pig with roasted sichuan pineapple and pork jus was my favorite dish from today’s meal.
 The pork was juicy and the skin smashingly crisp, like a porky potato chip.

 Bo Innovation is located on the second floor of the JSENSES building in Wan Chai.
-Reservations are a must.
+It’s one of the top restaurants in Hong Kong so reservations are a must.